forward-uiuc/Forward-Search-Installation-Guide/README.md

 Now, the web-based search engine is ready at localhost:8080

+Run a query such as `#person data` to see results.

 # Notes
 * Currently, the backend for web interface runs on port 1720, which is open to public.
 However, for some reason, if using UIUC VPN, that port cannot be used.
 Thus, please not use VPN when trying the demo.
-* There is a live demo on http://harrier08.cs.illinois.edu:8080
+* There is a live demo on http://harrier08.cs.illinois.edu:8080, which uses data crawled from the websites of 10 top CS departments in the US.